AMARAN-THINE/ananke/README.md

 # Ananke

-Ananke is a high-performance, concurrent Rust-based backend API for the Galtea project (an Elite Dangerous tool suite).
-It is designed to handle extremely fast 3D geospatial searching, advanced routing, real-time activity heatmaps, and live data ingestion using a local SQLite database and optional Vulkan-accelerated GPU pathfinding.
+Ananke is a high-performance, concurrent Rust-based backend API for project Galtea.
+It is designed to handle extremely fast 3D geospatial searching, advanced routing, and live data ingestion using a local SQLite database and optional Vulkan-accelerated GPU pathfinding.

 ---